-We discovered 12 new sdB pulsators which show only a single pulsation mode as part of this survey.
+We discovered 12 new sdB pulsators that show only a single pulsation mode as part of this survey.
 We find amplitudes in the ZTF-r band between 20 and 73 mmag which are similar to CS 1246 (Barlow et al. 2010) but smaller than seen in the high-gravity BLAPs (Kupfer et al. 2019b).
 Each system exhibits only a single frequency in the light curve (see Fig. 9 for the phase folded light curves).
-The pulsation periods range from 5.8 minutes to 16 minutes.
-We performed a color correction for all objects using 3D extinction maps provided by Green et al. $(2019)^1$ and find very similar PanSTARRS colors between g - r = -0.3 mag and g - r = -0.45 mag.
-Using the reddening corrected g-band magnitudes and parallaxes from Gaia EDR3 (Gaia Collaboration et al. 2016, 2020) we find absolute magnitudes in the range $\approx 2.5 - 4.5$ mag.
-Fig. 10 shows their position in a color-magnitude diagram color-coded with the pulsation period, which confirms that they are clustered in the region where hot subdwarf B stars are located.
+The pulsation periods range from 5.8 to 16 min.
+We performed a colour correction for all objects using 3D extinction maps provided by Green et al. (2019)1 and find very similar PanSTARRS colors between g - r = -0.3 and -0.45 mag.
+Using the reddening corrected g-band magnitudes and parallaxes from Gaia EDR3 (Gaia Collaboration et al. 2016, 2020), we find absolute magnitudes in the range ≈ 2.5 - 4.5 mag.
+Fig. 10 shows their position in a colour-magnitude diagram colour-coded with the pulsation period, which confirms that they are clustered in the region where hot sdBs are located.
 Table 2 presents an overview of the new pulsators.
-Remarkably, seven objects of our new sample show very similar pulsation periods around six minutes which is close to the pulsation period of CS 1246, indicating that some of these new pulsators might be related to CS 1246.
-If they are confirmed as radial-mode pulsators, like CS 1246, future follow-up observations will measure their masses and radii.
-Phase resolved spectroscopy and multi-band photometry to fully characterize the objects is underway.
+Remarkably, seven objects of our new sample show very similar pulsation periods around six minutes which is close to the pulsators might be related to CS 1246.
+If they are confirmed as radial-mode pulsators, like CS 1246, future followup observations will measure their masses and radii.
+Phase-resolved spectroscopy and multiband photometry to fully characterize the objects is underway.

-1 http://argonaut.skymaps.info/
+1http://argonaut.skymaps.info/